alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 ## Wayland

-When using older Gnome versions (<47) under Wayland, issues may be caused by DRM leasing not being available.
+When using older Gnome versions (older than 47) under Wayland, issues may be caused by DRM leasing not being available.

 ### Fix